Supported Charities

 Anishnabeg Outreach

 At Anishnabeg Outreach our Centre of Healing continues to expand as a hub of wrap-around services that offer support for Indigenous peoples from birth to death.
-This is done through partnerships, alliances, and the building of processes and programs that are centred around healing.
+This is done through partnerships, alliances, and the building of processes and programs that are centered around healing.
 Below are some of our current programs and services.
 The Spirit Bundles program provides essential items to local Indigenous families during the pandemic.
 We called these spirit bundles because they aim to help Indigenous people maintain spirit during these challenging times.

 Bridges to Belonging